joshivaibhav/BerzerkGameBot/README.md

   * LSTM (Long Short-Term Memory)

 # Report and Analysis
-  * We compare accuracies and generate ROC Curves and Error curves for a deeper analysis
+  * We compare accuracies and generate ROC Curves and Learning curves for a deeper analysis
   * Feel free to dive into the Report pdf for more details.